-In May 2017, GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
-The objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources - resources other than the proceeds of refunding debt - are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-The requirements of this Statement are effective for the fiscal year ending June 30, 2018.
+In March 2018, GASB issued Statement No. 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
+The Objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
+The requirements of this Statement are effective for the fiscal year ending June 30, 2019.
 The Authority has not determined the effect of this Statement.